 Proper brushing and flossing help get rid of food particles and plaque on the smooth surfaces of teeth.
 But toothbrush bristles can’t reach all the way into the grooves of some teeth, making it difficult to dislodge food and bacteria.

-- The tooth will be cleaned
+- The tooth is thoroughly cleaned.

-- Then the chewing surface will be roughened so the sealant will stick
+- Then, the chewing surface will be roughened so the sealant will stick.

 - Sealant is painted on the roughened surface.

 - Finally, a curing light will be held over the sealant until it has hardened.

 And, poof!
 Just like that, bacteria and acid are sealed away from the tooth, preventing any further damage from occurring.